neurogym/neurogym/docs/envs.md

 decision : constant 650

-#### DelayedMatchToSample
+### DelayedMatchToSample task ###

-A sample stimulus is followed by a delay and test.
+Logic: A sample stimulus is followed by a delay and test.
 Agents are required to indicate if the sample and test are the same stimulus.

 Reference paper: